Pahang: Biodiversity

 Malaysia, as a nation, is considered one of the most biodiverse on earth.
 Pahang maintains a protected network of managed areas rich in flora, fauna, and natural resources, in spite of deforestation, rapid industrialisation and an ever-growing population.
 In Pahang, there are some 74 forest reserves, including ten virgin-jungle reserves and 13 different amenity forests, wildlife reserves, national parks and offshore marine parks.
 There are many examples of nationally and internationally relevant areas, including the Krau Wildlife Reserve, Bera Lake Ramsar Site, Tioman Island Marine Park and Cameron Highlands Wildlife Sanctuary.

-Total forest in Pahang is about 2,367,000 ha (66% of the land area), of which 89% is a dryland forest, 10% peat swamp forest, and 1% mangroves.
-About 56% of the total forest is within the Permanent Forest Estate.
-This includes almost the full range of forest types found in Malaysia, although some of the more unique environments (such as heath forest or forest on ultrabasic rocks) exist only in fragmented areas of Pahang.
+Total forest in Pahang covers 2,046,577.95 ha (56.84% of the land area), of which dryland forest forms the vast majority, alongside peat swamp forest and mangroves.
+Almost the full range of forest types found in Malaysia is represented in Pahang, although some unique environments (such as heath forest or forest on ultrabasic rocks) exist only in fragmented areas.
 The protected forest within Taman Negara and Krau Wildlife Reserve includes small areas of extreme lowland alluvial plains.
 Elsewhere, most of the dryland forest in Pahang is on steep slopes, therefore benefiting from both catchment protection and slope protection functions.
 Virtually every species of bird and mammal found in Peninsular Malaysia has been recorded in Pahang, other than a few confined to the north of the country or the west coast.
 There are a large number of montane species.
 Peaks within Taman Negara, Mount Benom, and peaks along the Titiwangsa Range, with different endemic species in each of these montane regions are located in Pahang.
 The large forest blocks of the west and northeast support nationally important populations of big mammals and other fauna, and act as a unit with Taman Negara.